 An orthopedic and neurological examination, along with a good history is usually enough to determine if a herniated disc is present, however, a plain radiographic xray does not show the disc – only the disc space.
 To get a picture of the disc itself and the extent of the protruding, including which structures it may be affecting, you will need an MRI.

 Again, surgery may be necessary if the herniated disc is causing enough pressure on the spinal cord or if attempts at conservative treatment fail, without resolution of pain.
 If there are modic 1 changes visible, antibiotics may be necessary and seeking someone who is certified in Modic Antibiotic Spinal Therapy is advised.
 I am certified in this form of therapy and will be glad to communicate regarding this should you contact us.
 If you have an infected disc after a herniation, nothing will help other than destroying the bacteria.
 It is like a termite infestation in your home.
 Damage will result.
-You can patch it up (surgery) or paint over it (therapy), but until you get rif of the termites, the damage will continue.
+You can patch it up (surgery) or paint over it (therapy), but until you get rid of the termites, the damage will continue.

 For conservative management of a herniated disc within the neck, it is important to restore proper motion as soon as possible.
-To help relax muscles and sooth nerves heat for neck pain relief may help.
+To help relax muscles and sooth nerves heat applications may help.
 To ease nerve pain, a tens unit is a form of electrical stimulation that can help reduce dependency and side effects of medication.
-At the appropriate time in recover, neck exercises can be help restore function and provide relief of pain, as well as help strengthen the area to prevent further damage.
-To relieve pressure from a compressed disc, neck traction may help by separating the joints and can also provide stimulation for normal disc function.
+At the appropriate time in recover, specific neck exercises can be help restore function and provide relief of pain, as well as help strengthen the area to prevent further damage.
+To relieve pressure from a compressed disc, neck traction devices may help by separating the joints and can also provide stimulation for normal disc function.
 Manual therapy techniques including mobilization and gentle chiropractic adjustments can also help provide relief and help to restore normal biomechanics.